Venus Rouhani MA, LMFT-S, LPC-S

 • Improving your self-esteem and boosting self-confidence

 Everyone goes through challenging situations in life.
-While you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking extra support when you needed.
+While you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking extra support when needed.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand.
 And that is something to be admired.
 You are taking responsibility by accepting where you are in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.

 People have many different motivations for coming to Psychotherapy.
 Some may be going through a major life development (unemployment, divorce, new job, etc.)and having difficulty handling the stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts, and creative blocks.
 Therapy can help provide much-needed encouragement and knowledge with skills to get through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking Psychotherapy are ready to face the challenges and to make changes in their lives.

-• It is important to understand that you will get more results from therapy if you actively participate in the process.
+Each client has different issues and goals, hence therapy will be different depending on the individual.
+In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy sessions.
+Depending on your specific needs, therapy can be short-term for a specific issue, or long-term to deal with more difficult patterns or your desire for more personal development.
+Either way, it is best to schedule regular sessions with your therapist (usually weekly).
+It is important to understand that you will get more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
 Therefore, beyond the work you do in therapy, your therapist may suggest some things you can do outside of therapy to support your process – such as reading a pertinent book, journaling on specific topics, noting particular behaviors, or taking action on your goals.
-People seeking Psychotherapy who are ready to make positive changes in their lives, are open to new perspectives, and take responsibility for their growth.
+People seeking professional counseling in Psychotherapy who are ready to make positive changes in their lives, are open to new perspectives, and take responsibility for their growth.

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be resolved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of the distress and the behavior patterns that curb progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what’s best for you, and in some cases, a combination of medication and therapy is the right course of action.